Representation Law: Everything You Need to Know

 - Scots law.
 This representation from Scotland's legal system involves a statement or plea presented to a lord ordinary of the court of sessions.
 The lord ordinary's judgment is brought under review.

 - Legislative law.
 In this type of representation, an elected person in the legislative body serves on behalf of the voters in his or her area.

 If you need help with representation law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.